2015–16 Real Madrid CF season: Pre-season

 La Décima winning coach Carlo Ancelotti left the club on 25 May 2015, after winning two out of possible six trophies in the 2014–15 season and narrowly missing out both on the league and Champions League titles.
 He was then replaced by Rafael Benítez on 3 June 2015.

 Brazilian duo Casemiro and Danilo were bought from Porto for a fee of €7.5 million and €31.5 million respectively.
 Both signed long-term deals with the club, with Casemiro returning after Real Madrid exercised their buy-back clause option on the player.
 Spanish wingers Marco Asensio and Lucas Vázquez also joined the club, while Sami Khedira signed for Juventus after his contract was not renewed by the club.
 Javier Hernández soon departed back to Manchester United after Madrid did not make his season-long loan from the last campaign a permanent deal.

 The contracts of Dani Carvajal, Marcelo and Sergio Ramos were renewed for another six years and were set to expire in the summer of 2020.
 Pepe extended his contract until 2017.
 Casemiro's contract was extended to 2021.

-Iker Casillas left the club on 11 July 2015 and was transferred to Porto after 16 years with Los Blancos.
+Iker Casillas left the club on 11 July 2015 and was transferred to Porto after 16 years with Real Madrid.
 Kiko Casilla was signed as a replacement on 17 July 2015.

 The schedule of the season was announced on 14 July 2015.
 On 18 August 2015, Mateo Kovačić was signed from Internazionale, while Marco Asensio was loaned to Espanyol.

 August

 Madrid started off their 2015–16 league campaign with a goalless draw at Sporting de Gijón.

-Asier Illarramendi was sold to Real Sociedad on 26 August 2015, while Fábio Coentrão was loaned to Monaco and Lucas Silva to Marseille.

-Madrid thrashed Real Betis in their home opener by a score of 5–0 after braces from Gareth Bale and James Rodríguez and a goal from Karim Benzema.
+Asier Illarramendi was sold to Real Sociedad on 26 August 2015, while Fábio Coentrão was loaned to Monaco and Lucas Silva was loaned to Marseille.
+Madrid defeated Real Betis 5–0 after braces from Gareth Bale and James Rodríguez and a goal from Karim Benzema.

 September

-Cristiano Ronaldo scored five goals and had an assist for Benzema in a 6–0 away rout of Espanyol.
+Cristiano Ronaldo provided five goals and an assist for Benzema in a 6–0 away win over Espanyol.
 With the five goals, Ronaldo set his Spanish league goal tally to 230 goals in 203 games, surpassing Raúl's record of 228 goals in 550 games for Real Madrid in La Liga, becoming the all-time top scorer for Real Madrid in the Spanish league.

 Real started the 2015–16 UEFA Champions League season with a 4–0 home victory over Shakhtar Donetsk.
-Benzema scored the opener and Ronaldo had yet another hat-trick just four days after his last.
+Benzema scored the opener and Ronaldo had another hat-trick four days after his last.
 A lone goal by Benzema lifted Madrid over Granada to maintain their winning streak.

-Benzema scored a brace to help Real record another victory at Athletic Bilbao.
+Benzema scored two goals to help Real record another victory at Athletic Bilbao.
 Against Málaga, Madrid came out with a goalless draw.